 What We Do

-Our mission statement says we are “a diverse community of believers following Jesus in building relationships by serving those among and around us with love and offering the good news of peace, hope, and healing.”
+Our mission statement says we’re “a diverse community of believers following Jesus in building relationships by serving those among and around us with love and offering the good news of peace, hope, and healing.”
 Here’s what that looks like in practice:

 Worship